-The Ottoman Empire is founded in Asia Minor, in present-day Turkey, during the 14th Century.
+The Ottoman Empire is founded during the 14th Century.
 From a small geographical base the empire quickly expands.
-At its zenith it incorporates Anatolia, the Balkan states, Bulgaria, Greece, the Middle East, Hungary, North Africa up to the Moroccan frontier, Kurdistan and Mesopotamia (present-day Iraq), Armenia and Azerbaijan.
+At its height it incorporates Anatolia, the Balkan states, Bulgaria, Greece, the Middle East, Hungary, North Africa up to the Moroccan frontier, Kurdistan and Mesopotamia (present-day Iraq), Armenia and Azerbaijan.

 Abdül Hamid II becomes sultan of the empire in 1876.
 He quickly implements political reforms but within a year has the newly introduced constitution suspended and the empire's first parliament dissolved.
 Dissatisfaction with his reign starts to mount in the empire's colonial outposts and at home.
 More background.